 When it comes to shoulders, Italian suit jackets are typically hand-made with a “rollino” technique.
 This involves inserting a thin padding, followed by another padding where the sleeve is attached, giving the shoulder a rounded and structured appearance.

-In contrast, blazers are often tailored with shirt-shoulders using a technique where extra fabric is pushed under the shoulder, resulting in a softer and more natural look.
+In contrast, blazers are often tailored with shirt-shoulders, using a technique that pushes extra fabric under the shoulder, resulting in a softer, more natural look.

-While jackets are meticulously manufactured, blazers are frequently tailored with a more casual and relaxed approach.
+While jackets are meticulously manufactured, blazers are often tailored with a more casual, relaxed approach.
+Buy a tailored made suit from Silailor.

 3 – Inside

-Jacket interiors are typically designed with the interfacing technique, which extends from the roll line and shoulders to the bust to create a smooth and structured look.
+Jacket interiors are typically designed using the interfacing technique, which extends from the roll line and shoulders to the bust to create a smooth, structured look.
 High-quality jackets also feature detailed interior lining and stitching.

-In contrast, blazers are less formal and do not require as much structure or padding.
-They are typically unlined, unpadded, and have un-stitched collars, making them light and comfortable to wear over multiple layers of clothing.
+In contrast, blazers are less formal and require less structure or padding.
+They are typically unlined and unpadded, with unstitched collars, making them light and comfortable to wear over multiple layers of clothing.

 4 – Fit

-Jackets are designed to fit slimmer and close to the body, not meant to be worn with multiple layers.
-Blazers, on the other hand, have a looser fit and are less structured, especially in the shoulder area.
+Jackets are designed to fit slimmer and closer to the body, not meant to be worn with multiple layers.
+Blazers, on the other hand, have a looser fit and are less structured, especially at the shoulders.

 5 – Fabrics

-The fabric for a jacket needs to be sturdy and abrasion-resistant since the trousers will be cut from the same material.
+The jacket fabric needs to be sturdy and abrasion-resistant, since the trousers will be cut from the same material.
 The color, pattern, and details must be suitable for both business and ceremonial occasions.
 Jackets are often made with finer, higher-quality materials such as worsted wool, cashmere, linen, seersucker, and silk.

-On the other hand, a blazer’s fabric can be chosen regardless of the trousers and can be less sturdy and in different patterns.
+On the other hand, a blazer’s fabric can be chosen regardless of the trousers, and it can be less sturdy and come in different patterns.
 The most common fabrics for blazers include worsted wool, serge, cashmere, flannel, and fresco.

 What to Pair With

-To pair with a jacket, you’ll need trousers that match the color and material of the jacket, and formal shoes such as oxfords or brogues.
+To pair with a jacket, you’ll need trousers that match its colour and material, and formal shoes such as oxfords or brogues.

 On the other hand, blazers can be paired with a wider variety of trousers, including chinos, khakis, or even bright-colored pants.
-The shoes to wear with a blazer depend on the trouser’s formality level, with darker bluchers or double monk straps working well with gray flannels, and casual loafers or derbies with chinos.
+The shoes to wear with a blazer depend on the trousers’ formality level: darker bluchers or double monk straps work well with gray flannels, and casual loafers or derbies pair well with chinos.

 What Should You Wear?